banner image

 Local Tracks in Manapouri:

-Some of the Manapouri tracks are only accessible by water taxi or with a rowing boat which you can hire at the local shop in Manapouri for $10 a day: Circle track 3.5hrs with top views of Lake Manapouri, Pearl Harbour to Hope Arm 4-6hrs return, Pearl Harbour to BackValley hut, about 4-5hrs return.
+Some of the Manapouri tracks are only accessible by water taxi or boat: Circle track 3.5hrs with top views of Lake Manapouri, Pearl Harbour to Hope Arm 4-6hrs return, Pearl Harbour to BackValley hut, about 4-5hrs return.

 Two other amazing tracks reachable only by boat are: The Monument Track - 2hrs return and Stockyard Cove Track 1hr return.